Bill Witt, Mark Larson,to Visit Richmond Nov. 17-18, 2018

 Both Witt and Larson reflect the teaching of Saito Shihan in their technique and follow the same precise training methods that are characteristic of the Iwama lineage, descending from the Founder, Morihei Ueshiba.

-Witt is now President of the Takemusu Aikido Association and teaches at the Silicon Valley Dojo in Sunnyvale, Calif., and Larson is Chief Instructor of the Aiki Shuren Dojo in St. Cloud, Minn.
+Witt is former President of the Takemusu Aikido Association and teaches at the Silicon Valley Dojo in Sunnyvale, Calif., and Larson is Chief Instructor of the Aiki Shuren Dojo in St. Cloud, Minn.

 Witt and Larson both visited Richmond two weeks apart last year before deciding to join forces this year.
 Witt visited Randolph-Macon College Oct.
 7-8 as the guest of Bryan Park Aikido and Chief Instructor Tim Sheldon, and Larson visited the Lewis Ginter Recreation Assn. in Richmond Oct.
 21-22 as the guest of River City Aikido and Chief Instructor Brian Hill.

 The fee is $80 if received by Oct.
 14 and $100 at the seminar.
 The fee for either Saturday or Sunday is $70.
 Click here for directions to the college, and here for a campus map.